Refrigerator Water Filter Problems & How to Fix Them

 Symptom: Water tastes like plastic, carbon, or just "wrong" right after installing a new filter.

 Why it happens: New carbon block filters release harmless carbon fines and trapped air during the first few uses.
-This is completely normal and not a sign of a defective filter.
+This is completely normal across all brands — Whirlpool, Samsung, LG, Frigidaire, and others — and is not a sign of a defective filter.

 ✅ Fix: Flush the system